-- For the health and welfare of your dog, it is best not to travel into states and territories with known cases of ehrlichiosis with your dog.
-If you choose to travel with your dog then please ensure effective tick control and prevention is in place.
+- For the health and welfare of your dog, it is best not to travel into high-risk areas with your dog.
+If you choose to travel with your dog then please ensure effective tick control is in place.

 - Reduce the risk of bringing the disease into Victoria by adopting or purchasing dogs within the state.
-Avoid bringing dogs into Victoria as other states and territories have confirmed cases of ehrlichiosis and/or brown dog ticks.
+Avoid bringing dogs into Victoria from high-risk areas.

 Information for veterinarians

-Further information for vets about E.canis is available on the Biosecurity Advisory page.
+Further information for vets about ehrlichiosis is available on the Biosecurity Advisory page.

 Canine ehrlichiosis is a notifiable disease nationally.
-If you suspect ehrlichiosis and/or another an exotic or emergency animal disease, immediately contact your local Agriculture Animal Health and Welfare office or the all-hours Emergency Animal Disease Hotline 1800 675 888.
+If you suspect ehrlichiosis and/or another an exotic or emergency animal disease, immediately contact your local Agriculture Victoria office or the all-hours Emergency Animal Disease Hotline 1800 675 888.
 You can also use the Notify Now smart phone app.
 Further instructions on the process to be followed will be given.

 - National pest and disease outbreaks – Ehrlichiosis in dogs

 - Department of Primary Industries and Regional Development (WA) – Ehrlichiosis in dogs

 - Department of Industry, Tourism and Trade (NT) – Ehrlichiosis disease in dogs